English

 Connect a data source

-Sync data from external platforms into your Context File System.
+Sync data from external platforms into your content tree.

 # Connect a Notion database to a target folder